 Social enterprises can also be credit unions and cooperatives.
 While there is an acknowledgement in Ireland that the laws need updating, there is no mention of these types in this report.
 Nor is there any roadmap or progression routes for these organisation types.
 In many cases, social enterprises can start as a 'Registered Business Name' and trade until they reach a point that they can progress to a company structure.
-This method of setting up a company can limit the exposure to risks and affords the social entrepreneur time to get their organisation started.
-It is important to recognise how social enterprises get started.
+This method of setting up a company can limit the exposure to risks and affords the social enterprises get started.